BioSIM-Research-Group/vmdStore/README.md

 5. Start VMD.
 It could be necessary to restart VMD on first launch after vmdStore installation.

 ## Bug Report/Suggestions
-If you want to report bugs or suggest features, please contact me: henrique.fernandes@fc.up.pt
+If you want to report bugs or suggest features, please contact me: hfernandes@med.up.pt

-If you want to include your own VMD plugin on VMD Store, send an email to henrique.fernandes@fc.up.pt
+If you want to include your own VMD plugin on VMD Store, send an email to hfernandes@med.up.pt

 ## Available Plugins
 ### Alanine Scanning Mutagenesis